Hawaii officials cannot say when state unemployment checks will include extra $600 federal payments

 Scott Murakami, director of the state Department of Labor and Industrial Relations, said that as of Wednesday night his department had received 207,126 unemployment filings — not counting duplicate filings — which is a record.

-Murakami told members of the Senate Special Committee on COVID-19 today that he cannot say what fraction of the people who filed have actually received unemployment checks because the antiquated main frame computer that handles unemployment cannot spit out that information.
+Murakami told members of the Senate Special Committee on COVID-19 that he cannot say what fraction of the people who filed have actually received unemployment checks, because the antiquated mainframe computer that handles unemployment cannot spit out that information.

 The state unemployment system has been overwhelmed, and Murakami described for lawmakers some of the steps his department has taken to shorten the time required for processing claims — which normally takes 21 days — and cutting checks.